ckyycc/hdb-pool/README.md

     .catch(err => {...});
 ```

-This function clears the pool, removing/destroying all the connections and all the pending requests from the pool.
+This function clears the `pool`, removing/destroying all the connections and all the pending requests from the pool.

 ### Receiving events from pool